 Transportation options include the CAT Bus, a shuttle service that runs from Hood River to Meadows.
 Check online also for carpool options.

 There are two lodges at Meadows.
 The Main Lodge has two restaurants, a ski and snowboard school, a rental center, two retails stores, a daycare facility, and day-use lockers.

-One option for overnight accommodation is Copper Spur Mountain, located approximately 16 miles from Meadows.
-Copper Spur has varied lodging options, including cabins, condos, hotel rooms, and a log house that sleeps 12.
+One option for overnight accommodation is Cooper Spur Mountain, located approximately 16 miles from Meadows.
+Cooper Spur has varied lodging options, including cabins, condos, hotel rooms, and a log house that sleeps 12.
 They also have a restaurant and bar.